KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 * 😀 <doc:Emojis-Article> - A powerful emoji keyboard, search, etc.
 * ⌨️ <doc:External-Keyboards-Article> - Detect if an external keyboard is connected.
 * 🏠 <doc:Host-Article> - Identify and open specific host applications.
+* 📝 <doc:Input-Article> - Keyboard input fields, Vietnamese support, etc.
 * 🔣 <doc:Layout-Article> - More input sets and layouts for all supported locales.
 * 🌐 <doc:Localization-Article> - Localize your keyboard in all supported locales.
 * 👁 <doc:Previews-Article> - Keyboard & theme previews for in-app use.
 * 📄 <doc:Proxy-Article> - Allow `UITextDocumentProxy` to read the full document.
-* 📝 <doc:Text-Input-Article> - Allow users to type within the keyboard.
 * 🍭 <doc:Themes-Article> - A theme engine with many pre-defined themes.